 An Indirect Air Carrier is not an air carrier at all.
 An Indirect Air Carrier (IAC) does not typically operate or possess aircraft to carry cargo.
 By definition an IAC may not have an FAA operating air carrier certificate.
 An IAC is a company that arranges for the goods of another company to be transported by air.
 It is, in essence, an air freight forwarder.
 It is a middleman in the chain of operations and security for cargo.
 Nonetheless it is an important middle man since the integrity of cargo must be ensured from its origin at a trustworthy shipper to its loading in the secure cargo hold of an aircraft.
 IAC's are not granted operating certificates by the TSA in the same way that airports or air carriers are granted certificates by the FAA.
+IAC's are granted approvals to operate and conduct business in accordance with their approved security programs.
 IAC's are regulated under 49 CFR 1546.
 There are over 5,000 IAC's in the U.S.